Cookies on this website

 Funding

-Successful candidates will be supported with their applications for independent funding for course fees, etc. Lab consumables are provided.
+Successful candidates will be supported with their applications for independent funding for course fees, etc. Lab consumables are provided, please approach the supervisor team to discuss project opportunities.